-Mark and Claire Woods' appealing restaurant at the heritage centre in Carlingford has a well-earned local following.
+Mark and Claire Woods' appealing restaurant at the heritage centre in Carlingford has a well-earned local following and - with welcoming pavement menu boards and plenty of space at the front for a very pleasant outside seating area it's an enticing prospect for hungry passers-by.

-Begin, perhaps, with one of Mark's "something soups" or something from a selection of about ten starters (risotto of ham and pea with basil oil & fresh parmesan and smoked fish cakes with olive tapenade & crème fraiche indicate the style); a similar number of main courses offers dressed up favourites like sirloin steak (with potato rosti, garlic & parsley butter and onion sauce) or shank of lamb, alongside ideas from further afield like Thai spiced pork in a light batter with sticky rice, curry oil, sweet soy & Asian salad or hot & sour onions.
+Begin, perhaps, with one of Mark's excellent "something soups" or something from a selection of about ten starters (seafood risotto with prawn, salmon, smoked haddock, tomatoes & basil pesto and pork spring roll with Hoi Sin, pepper coulis, basil oil and baby cos indicate the style); a similar number of main courses offers dressed up favourites like shank of lamb and pan-seared duck breast, alongside ideas from further afield like the signature Thai spiced pork in a light batter with sticky rice, curry oil, sweet soy & Asian salad or hot & sour onions.

-There are some appealing vegetarian dishes too, probably including a house special, also seafood specals such as Carlingford mussels and oysters.
+There are some appealing vegetarian dishes too, probably including a house special, also seafood specials such as Carlingford mussels and oysters.

 Desserts offer a choice of five, possibly including a very nice apple crumble with crème anglaise and ice cream, and the wine list is interesting and fairly priced.